monsoonmaelstrom/book2/book2.md

 “Children,” she begins, and I hear Gavin smothering a laugh, which quickly spreads and suddenly, as we all stand there laughing, I feel better than I have in days.
 Weeks even.
 Probably since before we left Branton.

-I hear the crack echo through the clearing, and my mirth quickly vanishes.
+I hear a crack echo through the clearing, and my mirth quickly vanishes.
 I look over to note a red handprint darkening Gavin’s left cheek, and before I can think better of it, I’m moving toward her.
 I grab her right shoulder and spin her toward me at the same time I shove, off balancing her enough so that she takes a step back, and trips over the foot I’ve planted in her path, sending her sprawling onto her back.
 I follow her down onto the ground, driving a knee into her stomach, and placing my forearm across her neck.
 I note that her eyes have widened in shock or fear.
 I’m not sure which.

 “You do not get to hurt my friends,” I tell her flatly, before slowly withdrawing my arm.
 “If you want to teach them, and they agree, fine.”